AdobeDocs/experience-manager-64.en/help/assets/using/ux-improvements.md

 ## Navigating asset details {#navigating-asset-details}

-The asset details page now includes Previous and Next buttons on the toolbar so you can view all the images in a folder in succession.
+The asset details page now includes Previous and Next buttons in the toolbar so you can view all the images in a folder in succession.

 Depending on your device, you can also swipe or use the arrow keys on keyboard to move back and forth between images.